ture23/Invest4You/README.md

 Available Scripts
 In the project directory, you can run:

+cd in to client-side run:
+npm install
+npm start
+cd in to server-side run:
+npm install
+npm start

+In api (client/src/api/api.js ) file change the baseURL to your local host of server from server-side

 yarn start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.